AgentLoneStar007/AgentLoneStar007/README.md

     <br>
     I've worked with Lua before because I made a few Garry's Mod addons,<br>
     but I've never taken a course on it.
 The only experience I have is<br>
     just some Googling.
-Due to it's simple syntax, however, I would be<br>
+Due to it's simple syntax, however, it would probably<br>
-    comfortable using it for a project.
+    be easy to use and learn along the way.
   </details>

   <img src="https://raw.githubusercontent.com/devicons/devicon/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/html5/html5-plain-wordmark.svg" width="50" height="50"/>:star::star::star::mortar_board: